open-mmlab/mmaction2/docs/config.md

     # which are builed on `constructor`, referring to "tutorials/new_modules.md"
     # for implementation.
-    type='SGD',  # Type of optimizer, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.2,  # Learning rate, see detail usages of the parameters in the documentaion of PyTorch momentum=0.9,  # Momentum,
+    type='SGD',  # Type of optimizer, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.2,  # Learning rate, see detail usages of the parameters in the documentaion of PyTorch (for 8gpu) momentum=0.9,  # Momentum,
     weight_decay=0.00001)  # Weight decay of SGD